Universe

 If a Bibtex entry contains a DOI field, the title will become a hyperlink to the DOI.
 Otherwise, if the Bibtex entry contains a URL field, the title will become a hyperlink to this URL.
 Otherwise, the title will be shown as normal, without a link.

-CSL with magic symbols
+CSL with magic expressions

-Blinky generates the hyperlinked titles through a regex show rule that replaces a “magic symbol” with a link command.
-This “magic symbol” is a string of the form !!BIBENTRY!<key>!!, where <key> is the Bibtex citation key of the reference.
+Blinky generates the hyperlinked titles through a regex show rule that replaces a “magic expression” with a link command.
+This “magic expression” is a string of the form <<<URL|||title>>>, where URL is the URL to which the title should link and title is the title of the paper.

 You will therefore need to tweak your CSL style to use it with Blinky.
 Specifically, in every place where you would usually have the paper title, i.e.